Alkrist/Android_island3D/README.md

 Menus module - in charge of GUI **building**, not rendering.
 Shaders are located in assets as well as game resources.

 ### Possible **TODO** list
-Add sounds, fix tiles, add animations, add new player and ship models, add better GUIs, fix stupid freeze bug on exit from pause menu.
+Add sounds, fix tiles, add more tile types and mechanics, add animations, add new player and ship models, add better GUIs, fix stupid freeze bug on exit from pause menu.

 ### Development
 This game is written with **OpenGL ES**.